-178. It is not surprising that the Knowledge Development Indicator of the World Bank, shows vast differences in knowledge across Chinese provinces.
+It is not surprising that the Knowledge Development Indicator of the World Bank, shows vast differences in knowledge across Chinese provinces (World Bank, 2001).
 By 1998, Beijing and Shanghai were the most knowledge-intensive areas in China and had knowledge intensities 6.1 and 5.3 times the national average respectively, while Guizhou province reached only 32% of the national average.

-179. A major inequity is that there are many more degree places available in the richer provinces (notably Shanghai & Beijing).
-Therefore a higher proportion of Shanghai students obtain access to degree programmes than, for example, Yunnan students, even though the abilities of students attending nondegree institutions in Yunnan may surpass those of the Shanghai students undertaking degree courses.
-Moreover, the quality of some of these degree programmes (e.g. the Shanghai Engineering & Science Institute, which is primarily involved in routine technical training for specific enterprises) is not as high as some of the vocational institutes (e.g. Kunming Metallurgy College).
+A major inequity is that there are many more degree places available in the richer provinces (notably Shanghai and Beijing).
+Therefore a higher proportion of Shanghai students obtain access to degree programmes than. for example, Yunnan students, even though the abilities of students attending non-degree institutions in Yunnan may surpass those of the Shanghai students undertaking degree courses.
+Moreover, the quality of some of these degree programmes is not as high as some of the vocational institutes.
 The outcomes can be unfair for individuals.
 The team met one graduate who had trained to teach English in secondary school but upon graduation was under-qualified because of a change to the professional entry requirement.
 She has the option of teaching at primary level although she has not been trained for primary teaching.
-There appear to be no programmes available to her to undertake the additional year to obtain the degree, not even a 'grandfathering ' provision given that the rules were changed after she had commenced her studies.
+There appear to be no programmes available to her to undertake the additional year to obtain the degree, not even a 'grandfathering' provision given that the rules were changed after she had commenced her studies.
 At the very least, there should be provisions to enable such diploma holders to upgrade their qualifications.

-180. The Government has begun developing policies to extend the benefits of tertiary education beyond the more affluent coastal areas.
+The Government has begun developing policies to extend the benefits of tertiary education beyond the more affluent coastal areas.
 The twinning arrangements, discussed in Section 3, are a good example of a policy to extend the expertise of the high quality eastern TEIs to more distant western universities where faculty and facilities are less well resourced.
 Graduate students of central or western universities have opportunities to do post graduate work in eastern TEIs; and staff exchanges take place in both directions.
-The review Team met some postgraduate students from central regions who had transferred to elite universities after doing well in their primary degrees.
-However, for first degrees, there remain major inter-regional access impediments.
+The Review Team met some postgraduate students from central regions who had transferred to elite universities after doing well in their primary degrees.
+However, for first degrees, there remain major interregional access impediments.

-Admission Policies
+Admission policies

-181. Success in the Gaokao examination is strongly influenced by the combined factors of stimulation and support from the family and from school.
+Success in the Gaokao examination is strongly influenced by the combined factors of stimulation and support from the family and from school.
 The "backwash" effect of this high stakes examination on secondary education is a source of concern because of the advantage enjoyed by the more prestigious city schools which can often establish special preparatory programmes and seminars through linkages with TEIs.
 The winners in this competitive situation are the candidates who come from the more affluent families with a tradition of attending tertiary education.
-Moreover, if, at examination, a student does not achieve Band One level in one of the universities of his/her choice, no offer of a university place is made and the only other option is for that student to apply to a private HEI.
+Moreover, if, at examination, a student does not achieve Band One level in one of the universities of his/her choice, no offer of a university place is made and the only other option is for that student to apply to a private TEI.
 If a student does not anticipate that he or she will be successful at Band One level, they choose Band Two universities.